wp-plugins/list-category-posts/readme.txt

  * Removes unnecessary stuff on wp_enqueue_styles
  * Fixes validation when using quotes in title
  * Fixes on <!--more--> tag
- * Fixes on title HTML tag and CSS class. (*See HTML & CSSb Customization* on [Other Notes](http://wordpress.org/plugins/list-category-posts/other_notes/) to check the expected behaviour)
+ * Fixes on title HTML tag and CSS class. (*See HTML & CSS Customization* on [Other Notes](http://wordpress.org/plugins/list-category-posts/other_notes/) to check the expected behaviour)

 = 0.39 =